Quantum Structure in Cognition: Why and How Concepts are Entangled: Description of the experiment

+The foregoing considerations show that one of the elements in the violation of Bell's inequalities is the non-product nature of the probabilities $P(A_i,B_j)$, $P(A'_i,B_j)$, $P(A_i,B'_j)$ and $P(A'_i,B'_j)$, e.g., $P(A_i,B_j) \ne P(A_i)P(B_j)$.
+If we understand why these coincidence probabilities are not of the product nature we can get an insight into one of the elements of the violation of Bell's inequalities for the situations that we have considered.
 Indeed, consider for example the probability $P(A_1,B_1)$ and let us analyze why it is different from $P(A_1)P(B_1)$.
 We have that $P(A_1,B_1)$ is the probability, empirically estimated, that a given test subject choose the sentence {\it The Horse Growls} as a good example of the concept {\it The Animal Acts}, and then we find $P(A_1,B_1)=0.0494$.
 On the contrary, $P(A_1)P(B_1)$ is the probability that, of two given test subjects, the first choose {\it Horse} as a good example of {\it Animal} and the other choose independently {\it Growls} as a good example of {\it Acts}, and then we find $P(A_1)P(B_1)=0.2556$.
-These values are very different and it is easy to understand why.
-The probability to find the sentence part {\it The Horse Growls} is little, because any meaning this sentence may have will not be easily ascertained, since it is most unusual for horses to growl.
+These values are very different.
+Indeed, the probability to find the sentence part {\it The Horse Growls} is little, for any meaning this sentence may have will not be easily ascertained, since it is most unusual for horses to growl.
 If however two `separated' or `independent' subjects are chosen at random, the probability that {\it Horse} be chosen by one of them, and {\it Growls} be chosen by the other, is substantial.
 The fundamental reason for this difference is that in the second case the choices are `separated' or `independent' or, rather, `not connected by meaning'.

 The results above show that `meaning' plays a fundamental role in determining the experimental weights of the examples of concept combinations.
 But, there are stronger arguments to maintain that context and meaning are crucial in human thought, hence a combination of concepts is not like a `bag of words', as implied by the mathematical structure of existing semantic theories, e.g., LSA.